IT Staff Augmentation in 2021

+What is staff augmentation?
 IT Staff augmentation definition can be given as the temporary deployment of external employees to increase your organization’s capacity.

 It is a type of staffing strategy that enables you to swiftly hire staff for an extended length of time and manage teams directly.

 The approach effectively offers the joint advantages of staff outsourcing and the expediency of in-house staffing when you need the following: